build-trust/ockam-website/src/content/learn/blog/where_should_open_source_communities_chat.md

 Ultimately, real-time and social chat may be a decision left to your community.
 You’ll need leaders and contributors to listen for questions.
 You’ll want everyone engaged in the conversation and encouraging contributions.

-Regardless of how you communicate around your open source projects, we hope you find communities that help you work on what you’re most passionate about.
-If that happens to be making the internet more secure, we certainly hope you join our [open source community](https://www.ockam.io/learn/guides/team/join_us)!
+Regardless of how you communicate around your open source projects, find communities that help you work on what you’re most passionate about.
+If that happens to be making the internet more secure, then check out Ockam's [open source community](https://www.ockam.io/learn/guides/team/join_us)!